bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/docs/components/form-group.md

 | `label-align-lg` | Applies to breakpoint `lg` and up |
 | `label-align-xl` | Applies to breakpoint `xl` and up |

-Alignment has no effect if the `label-sr-only` prop is set.
+Alignment has no effect if the `label-visually-hidden` prop is set.

 ## Nested form groups